TL;DR

 Conclusion

 The education sector's AI adoption jumped from 45% to 86% in one year.
 Systems like this show why.
 They don't replace teachers.
 They augment human educators by providing immediate, consistent, personalized feedback that scales to every student.
-As LLM capabilities improve, the architectural patterns we developed—pre-computation, solution injection, Socratic prompt engineering—will enable even more sophisticated educational AI systems.
+Furthermore, as LLM capabilities improve, the architectural patterns we developed—pre-computation, solution injection, Socratic prompt engineering—will enable even more sophisticated educational AI systems.

 Key Insights

-1
+- 1

 Pre-compute solutions offline to overcome LLM mathematical reasoning limitations.
 Injecting known-correct solutions into prompts transformed GPT-3.5 from unreliable to 99% accurate for 4th-8th grade math.

-2
+- 2

 Immediate feedback matters more than perfect feedback later.
 Reducing coaching delivery from 48 hours to seconds enabled students to reflect while reasoning was fresh, directly contributing to 75-97% test score improvements.

-3
+- 3

 Prompt engineering for pedagogy requires different constraints than prompt engineering for accuracy.
 The challenge wasn't getting correct answers but teaching the AI to guide students toward discovering answers through Socratic questioning.

-4
+- 4

 Real-time API integration with assessment platforms enables seamless coaching experiences.
 Pulling questions and answers directly from Edulastic eliminated manual data entry and enabled instant coaching triggers.

-5
+- 5

 Computer vision for engagement monitoring changes student behavior even before detection.
 Pilot studies showed 30% decrease in off-task time when students knew the system was monitoring, demonstrating deterrent effect beyond pure detection.

-6
+- 6

 Stateless microservice architecture with WebSocket streaming maintains conversational feel while enabling autoscaling.
 Separating speech-to-text, LLM coordination, and frontend services allowed independent scaling based on load.

-7
+- 7

 FERPA compliance must be designed in from the start for EdTech systems.
 Privacy protections, data retention policies, and audit logging aren't optional features but core requirements for educational AI adoption.